 The ICPA in Australia

 This was the ICPA's 4th year in AU and every year we enjoy our collaborations more.
-Each year we have participated in Dynamic Growth (DG), a conference which raises money for the Australian Spinal Research Foundation.
-DG draws thundered of chiropractors from around Australia to share the principles and practices of chiropractic.
-This year, Dr. Claudia Anrig shared her expertise with adjusting and case management for children.
+EAch year we have participated in Dynamic Growth (DG), a conference which raises money for the Australian Spinal Research Foundation.
+DG draws hundereds of chiropractors from around Australia to share the principles and practices of chiropractic.
+This year, Dr Claudia Anrig shared her expertise with adjusting and case management for children.
 We are looking forward to returning next year, and we encourage our US and Canadian doctors to come join us for an outstanding weekend with chiropractors for chiropractic.
-Visit ASRF here: www.spinalresearch.com.au
+Vist ASRF here: www.spinalresearch.com.au

 Many new locations are starting this spring here in the States and in Canada.
-Remember--you can take individual classes for license renewal or the entire series towards Certification/ Diplomate status.
+Remeber--you can take individual classes for license renewal or the entire series towards Certification/ Diplomate status.

 The conference is being held on Friday, Saturday & Sunday, May 15 - 17, 2009 in Charleston, SC.